 I literally have no idea where to even start with this review.
 I’ve been wanting to visit The Henry Ford Museum of American Innovation for years.
 So much so, that we diverted our holiday for two days purely so I could visit.
 The Museum and Village are filled to the absolute brim with iconic objects and buildings, displaying everything from President Kennedy’s Lincoln to the Wright Brothers entire bicycle shop.
 I am going to divide this post into the Museum and the Village.
 Happy reading.

 The Henry Ford Museum of American Innovation

-The first place we visited was the Museum.
-I had a list of highlights to tick off including President Lincoln’s Ford Theatre chair and the Rosa Park bus.
+The first place we visited was the Msueum.
+I had a list of highlights to tick off including President Lincoln’s Ford Theatre chair and the Rosa Parks bus.
 When we arrived, front of house staff (who were very welcoming) handed us a map and recommended some paths to follow.

 For each section, the map suggests a few highlight objects for visitors to find.
 We basically followed this so we didn’t miss anything.
 If you do visit, I would strongly suggest hanging onto this map.
 We referred to it a lot!

 There are no prescriptive paths in the Museum.
-There are a few suggested routes within sections, but, no overarching you must start and finish here.
+As mentioned before, there are a few suggested routes within sections, but no overarching you must start and finish here.
 It’s really open to exploring on your own.